robbie888/mooqita/Linux Challenge - random strings/README.md

 - random_strings.sh - for the most recent version of the script.
 - solution_overview.txt - a summary of the solution and any updates made mentioned at the top.
 - random_strings_old_v#.sh - for the old version(s) where # is the version number.
+- output.txt and filtered_output.txt - are sample outputs from the most recent script.

 Linux challenge - beginner